TransFG: A Transformer Architecture for Fine-grained Recognition: Conclusion

 \section{Conclusion}

-In this work, we propose a novel fine-grained visual classification framework TransFG and achieve state-of-the-art results on four common fine-grained benchmarks.
+In this work, we propose a novel fine-grained recognition framework TransFG and achieve state-of-the-art results on four common fine-grained benchmarks.
 We exploit self-attention mechanism to capture the most discriminative regions.
 Compared to bounding boxes produced by other methods, our selected image patches are much smaller thus becoming more meaningful by showing what regions really contribute to the fine-grained classification.
 The effectiveness of such small image patches also comes from the Transformer Layer to handle the inner relationships between these regions instead of relying on each of them to produce results separately.
-Contrastive feature learning is introduced to increase the discriminative ability of the classification tokens.
-Qualitative visualizations further prove the effectiveness and the interpretability of our method.
+Contrastive loss is introduced to increase the discriminative ability of the classification tokens.
+Experiments are conducted on both traditional academy datasets and large-scale competition datasets to prove the effectiveness of our model in multiple scenarios.
+Qualitative visualizations further show the interpretability of our method.

 With the promising results achieved by TransFG, we believe that the transformer-based models have great potential on fine-grained tasks and our TransFG could be a starting point for future works.

 { }